nikkiboyd/Epicodus-Track-Assessment/README.md

 _This application is used as an assessment tool for prospective Epicodus students.
 It will ask users a series of questions about their background, employment aspirations, and learning styles to suggest a track based on their selected answers.
 This project was Nikki's first application using JavaScript and jQuery._

+_NOTE: This is an out of date version submitted for the 5 PM Friday deadline.
+Please check out the branch "Multipage" to view the most updated version of this application (worked on independently over the weekend)._

 ## Setup/Installation Requirements

 * _1. Open the link below_